Football Manager offers a new version of their popular management game every year, in line with the new football season.

 This license is a huge step forward for the game and makes it even more realistic than ever before.

-The game will encapture the Champions League atmosphere and allow you to use the two UEFA Champions League anthems.
+The game tries to capture the Champions League atmosphere, allowing you to use the two UEFA Champions League anthems.

 New Features for Your Campaign

-The Touchline Tablet has been remodelled for FM23.
+The Touchline Tablet has been remodeled for FM23.
 In FM22, it was used fleetingly for highlights, but now it will be the go-to place for player stats, match stats, and tactical advice.